-INFO: The system automatically switches from single-cell mode to multi-cell mode if an additional BS4 base station is connected or if a BS3/S base station is replaced with a BS4 base station and more BS4 base stations are additionally connected.
-In these cases, the first BS4 base station automatically restarts and enters the multi-cell mode.
+INFO: The system automatically switches from single-cell mode to multi-cell mode if an additional BS5 base station is connected or if a BS4 or BS3/S base station is replaced with a BS5 base station and more BS5 base stations are additionally connected.
+In these cases, the first BS5 base station automatically restarts and switches to multi-cell mode.